Parity Sheaves: Applications

 \begin{remark} With notation as above, $X(\Delta^{\prime})$ retracts equivariantly onto $Z$.
 With this in mind, the above arguments (together with the reduction to the quasi-projective case in \cite{Dani}) can be used to establish the equivariant formality (over $\ZM$) of convex smooth toric varieties.
 The elegant Mayer-Vietoris spectral sequence argument of \cite{BrZh} may then be used to identify the equivariant cohomology ring with piecewise integral polynomials on the fan.
-We have been unable to find such a result in the literature. \end{remark}
+This is probably well-known to experts. \end{remark}